stanley-fork/ragit/docs/eval.md

 ## token usage

 By running `rag config --set dump_api_usage true`, you can enable api usage logs.
 It records the token counts.
-Unfortunately, there's no fancy ui for the record yet.
+You can use `rag audit` command to see how much you spent using LLMs.

 ## manual tfidf